Marne Valley Carping | Juvigny Fishing Tips

 Points for your consideration :

-• use thick gauge wire hooks, Gardener continental muggas size 4 and 6 are highly recommended
+• use thick gauge wire hooks, size 2 – 6 according to bait size.

-• If your using a rowing boat bring a prodding stick to clearly identify variations in the density of the lake bed
+• If your using a rowing boat bring a prodding stick and an echo sounder to clearly identify variations in the density of the lake bed

 • Bring a carp care kit!!!